Welcome to your go-to guide for backpacking Sri Lanka, with all the information you need to plan your coming adventure!

 Most travellers are advised to have tetanus and typhoid vaccination along with a yellow fever certificate (although we were never asked for ours).
 You’re safe from malaria and there is a pretty low chance of rabies but we won’t be held liable if you get bitten by an angry monkey!

 Sustainable Travel in Sri Lanka

 On the whole Sri Lanka manages tourism far more successfully than other regions of Asia.
 Tourism is big business but for a lot of regions the developments are done with some consideration of the wildlife.
 It’s not perfect but much better than areas of Thailand or the Philippines.
 Even on the south coast where tourist infrastructure is at it’s highest it’s still possible to get off the beaten track and experience tradition culture.

 Sri Lanka has become a hotbed for eco-tourism because of it’s natural wonders and it lives up to it’s reputation.
 There are many successful conservation projects protecting the environment and wildlife with plenty of volunteer opportunities available.

 Elephants are a big tourist draw and a number of sanctuaries have sprung up over the country but approach with caution.
-Remember that these are wild animals so if you see them chained up then question who is really befitting from it.
-Like with all animals, elephants are best seen in the wild and in Sri Lanka you’re surrounded by national parks.
+Remember that these are wild animals so if you see them chained up then question who is really benefiting.
+Like with all animals, elephants are best seen in the wild and in Sri Lanka you’re surrounded by national parks to do just that.

-On the whole the environment is treated with respect and Sri Lankans understand the importance of conservation.
-Tourism has not had such a huge impact as other parts of South East Asia so whilst some coastal areas and landmark sites may be loosing their charm, it’s still easy to get away from it all and see the real Sri Lanka.
+On the whole the environment is treated with respect and most Sri Lankans understand the importance of conservation.
+Tourism has not had such a huge impact as other parts of South East Asia so whilst some coastal areas and landmark sites may be loosing their charm, it’s still easy to get away from it all and see the real side of the island.